 ONGOING RISK MITIGATION PROCEDURES

 The bioprocessing world is not without risk, however, so it’s important that you find a supplier that does everything it can to reduce the impact of changes in supply or capacity when delivering your formulation.
 Make sure you’re comfortable with their emergency response, disaster recovery, and business recovery protocols.
-The importance of risk mitigation has been highlighted by the global COVID-19 pandemic, with the best suppliers responding promptly to change.
+The importance of risk mitigation has been highlighted by the global crisis related to SARS-CoV-2, with the best suppliers responding promptly to change.
 Choose a supplier that can deliver on commitments.

 All of these considerations, however, fail without a collaborative supplier that keeps the customer at the heart of everything it does.
 Choosing a supplier with a customer-centric approach is essential to help ensure your strategic, technical, and quality needs are met.
 Consider whether any of your colleagues/peers have worked with the supplier in the past; this is an excellent way to gauge reputation beforehand.
 How many team members would be assigned to your account?
 Is there an online account management portal that puts ordering, tracking and change notifications all in one place, simplifying your ordering experience?
 Your formulation is your top priority, and you should find a supplier that makes you feel that it is their top priority, too.
 Choose a supplier that collaborates with you to meet your needs.

 You should keep all of these things in mind when choosing to outsource the manufacturing of your custom cell culture media formulation.
 Your formulation and process are unique to your organization.
 Search for a supplier that can meet your unique needs.
 If you require specific sourcing or process requirements, discuss them with your prospective supplier and make sure it can provide a service that suits you.

 Your goals to save precious time and hit all your key commercial milestones cannot be compromised.
 Select the right match in a supplier relationship and your therapeutic’s journey will be dramatically advanced from process development to patient.